As far as recent inventions go, the advantages of 3D printing make it one of the most promising technologies.

-The manufacturing of products through 3D printing makes for competitive costing compared to traditional manufacturing.
-The creation of prototypes that authenticate form and fit, the costs are a lot cheaper than those associated with other manufacturing methods.
+It is clear by now that one of the advantages of 3D printing is that it allows for the creation of prototypes that authenticate form and fit and most of all, the costs are a lot cheaper than those associated with other manufacturing methods.

 Along with this, the cost of complexity does not change.
 Creating complex mechanical products or parts requires skill and precision and that results in an increase in cost.
 However, 3D printing does not require any additional costs for complex parts as the parts can be designed prior to being uploaded for printing and are then sent for creation in one simple process.

 ⇒ The costs of manufacturing fashion mannequins with 3D printing are 90% less